AudixAI/eliza-jsdoc/packages/plugin-anyone/README-automated.md

 ## 4. Verification Steps

-Ensure successful integration by checking for ["✓ Registering action: <plugin actions>"] in the console.
+Ensure successful integration by checking for ["✓ Registering action: START_ANYONE"] in the console.

 Ensure that the dependencies and peer dependencies are correctly installed and updated in your project to avoid any potential issues during the installation and integration process.